team3-haql/RalpheeController/README.md

 ```

 ## Controls
+### Startup Sequence
 Inorder to enable the controller you need to enter the sequence:
 ```
     A -> X -> Y -> B
 ```
-After this sequence us the D-Pad to select the movements speed:
+After start up max speed is zero.
+Use D-Pad to select max speed.
 - Left D-Pad is a max speed of 0.5
 - Down D-Pad is a max speed of 1
 - Right D-Pad is a max speed of 2
 - Up D-Pad is a max speed of 4
-Max Speed can be changed at anytime.<br><br>
+Max Speed can be changed at anytime.
+### Moving
-Left Joystick controls the servos and the motors.<br><br>
+Left Joystick controls the servos and the motors.
+### Disabling Controls
 To disable the controller press the "Start" button on the controller.